Clustering Global GDP Trajectories

 Sustained Growers

-Focus on innovation, education, managing aging populations
+Focus on innovation, education, managing aging populations, and transitioning to knowledge-based economies while maintaining competitive advantages.

 Boom-Bust Economies

-Implement stabilization policies, diversification, countercyclical fiscal frameworks
+Implement stabilization policies, economic diversification, and countercyclical fiscal frameworks to reduce volatility and build resilience.

 Transitional Economies